Oxford Home Schooling and Tuition

 Category:

-Step one – Subscribe to our online course materials
+Step 1 – Subscribe to our online course materials

 Subscribe to the courses you wish to study.
-The courses contain all the study material you require to pass your chosen subject including many self assessment questions and assignments with comprehensive suggested answers.
-The course also includes assignments which you can choose too have marked by one of our fully qualified tutors
+Each course contains everything you require to succeed in your chosen subject, including detailed coverage of all required topics, activities, self-assessment questions and assignments with comprehensive suggested answers.
+You may choose to have the assignments marked by one of our fully-qualified tutors.

-The minimum subscription period is 6 months, after that you can cancel your subscription at any time.
-If you wish you can optionally purchase a physical course pack at the point of enrolment.
+The minimum subscription period is 6 months.
+After that, you can cancel your subscription at any time.
+If you wish, you may optionally purchase a printed, spiral-bound course pack at the point of subscription.

-You will be allocated a tutor from our bank of PGCE qualified tutors.
-Your tutor will arrange a free 15 minute induction call with you to introduce themselves and the course to you.
-As you require further assistance, you can purchase:
+You will be allocated a tutor from our bank of PGCE-qualified tutors.
+Your tutor will arrange a free 15-minute induction call with you to introduce themselves and the course to you.
+As you require further tutor support, you can purchase:

 Course Outline